I believe pets are among God's greatest gifts to us. They offer not just companionship but also unconditional love.

+In general, letting your dog spend time in grassy areas will automatically stimulate his/her mind and body, burning energy in the process.
+But you can sweeten the deal by sprinkling goodies among the green blades.
 My dog absolutely loves to dig his nose into the grass after I've thrown a treat in it.
-He won't give up until he finds it and this gives him another chance to use that strong sense of smell.
+He won't give up until he finds it, and this gives him another chance to use that strong sense of smell.

 4. Play Games With Your Dog

 Dogs are highly social creatures that love to interact with us.
-Playing games with them is another way to help tire them out.
+And they have a natural love for digging, burying, exploring, and running after and retrieving objects.
+Playing games with them is another fun and productive way to tire them out.

 - Hide and Seek: Command your pup to stay.
 Once you hide, command him to come and let him find you.
 Challenge your canine by hiding in new places such as in the bathtub or under a big blanket.
 Sometimes I deliberately leave some of my closet doors open during the day so that I can quietly sneak inside them later, when we play hide and seek.